sjovic/library/tech9/day3/README.md

 Step 12 - Add save modal for adding new books
 -------------------------------
 1. Add modal dialog with form element, in "books.component.html", for adding new book.
-2. Add function for reseting form on "Add Book" button click.
+2. Add function for resetting form on "Add Book" button click.
 3. Add function for submitting angular form data and pass it to the book service save function.
 4. Add error handling function and validation for form input elements.